ibm-cloud-docs/vpc/block_storage_is_troubleshoot.md

 {: tsCauses}

 As best practice, delete all storage or image resources before you remove IAM authorization.
 If you have already removed authorization, you must restore the IAM authorization between Cloud Block Storage Cloud Block Storage (source service) and your KMS (target service).
 For more information, see [Using authorizations to grant access between services](/docs/account?topic=account-serviceauth) to establish IAM service-to-service authorizations using the UI, CLI, or API.
 {: tsResolve}

+## Resolving issues when resizing a volume while taking a snapshot
+{: #troubleshoot-topic-6}

+If you take a snapshot of a volume and resize the source volume while the snapshot is being created, you'll get an error.
+{: tsSymptoms}

+While the snapshot is in a _pending_ state, a volume resize error displays with the message "The resize validation failed."
+The correct message should say, "volume is locked."
+{: tsCauses}

+Wait until the snapshot is created and in an _available_ state before resizing the source volume.
+{: tsResolve}